-Joel is a lifelong native and passionate lover of the great state of California, where he worked as a humble computer programmer as he wended his way through the JD program of Oak Brook College of Law.
-Joel has worked on criminal defense, civil, family law, probate, and immigration cases, while his technology alter ego has employed a plethora of technologies across various industries with titles as creative as senior software developer, product development manager, and chief software architect.
-Most recently, he has combined his legal and engineering experience to develop custom case management software for attorneys, and supporting the Open Law Library in its mission to empower codification attorneys and the citizens they serve.
-When not working, Joel can be found indulging his eclectic tastes in old books, new restaurants, or exploratory road trips.
+Joel is a lifelong native of California.
+As an attorney, Joel has worked on criminal defense, civil, family law, probate, and immigration cases.
+His technical experience spans a plethora of technologies across various industries as a senior software developer, product development manager, and chief software architect.
+Most recently, he has combined his legal and engineering experience to develop custom case management software for attorneys and to support Open Law Library in its mission to empower codification attorneys and the citizens they serve.

 Gary lives with his family in Northwest Wisconsin.
 He spent much of his formative years in Tokyo, Japan.
 He moved back to the United States upon graduation from high school.
 He has a BS degree from Auburn University in psychology with minors in political science and business.
 He also has a BS in applied computer science from Columbus State University.
 He has worked for both non-profits and commercial organizations in a variety of computer programming roles across the full-stack.
 He is passionate about Open Law Library’s mission to make the law accessible to all.